New Caledonian parakeet: Distribution and habitat

 The New Caledonian parakeet is endemic to the island of Grande Terre in New Caledonia, inhabiting an area of around 2800 square kilometres across the island.
 Historically, the species inhabited all forested habitats on the island.
 Today, it prefers oligotrophic rainforests growing on both ultramafic and non-ultramafic soil over all other habitats.
 It spends more time in bushes and on the ground than other New Caledonian parakeets.

 Mating

-The breeding season lasts from September to April, with the parakeets laying eggs from October to February, hatching taking place from from October to March, and fledging occurring from November to April.
+The breeding season lasts from September to April, with the parakeets laying eggs from October to February, hatching taking place from October to March, and fledging occurring from November to April.
 Nests are made in tree hollows or cracks in rocks.
 Nests have 2–5 eggs, which are laid over a period of two days and then incubated by the female for an average of 21 days before they hatch.
 The parakeet has a polyandrous breeding system, with two males, one larger and one smaller, breeding with the female.
 Both males help feed the female while she is incubating and all three adults feed nestlings after hatching.
 Nestlings fledge after an average of 39 days, after which they are fed by adults for another month.